Gbkng/recdl/README.md

 Here are some common use cases:

-- Go to selected directory if the command succeed:
+- Go to selected directory if the command succeed (only `cd` if command succeed):

   ```sh
   dir="$(recdl.sh)" && cd $dir